· 5 min read

 • Country: UK, sold over the counter of fish-and-chip shops and takeaway windows

 Thinness is the variable, and the bread has to negotiate it.
 A chip-shop gravy is far more pourable than the thick mild curry pour from the same counter, so it reaches the bottom slice faster and threatens to dissolve the bread before the second bite if nothing slows it down.
-Butter spread edge to edge is the only seal: under a thin, hot, savoury liquid the butter forms a thin fat film on the crumb that buys two or three minutes before the bread starts to translate.
+Butter spread edge to edge is the only seal: under a thin, hot, savoury liquid the butter forms a fat film on the crumb that buys two or three minutes before the bread starts to translate.
 Soft white slices yield to the gravy by softening; a hard-crusted cob would resist, hold the gravy on its surface, and slide it off in the hand.
 The chips do half the structural work.
 Chip-shop chips are thick-cut and floury, and a hot just-fried chip releases enough steam that the gravy poured onto it loosens, slackens, and coats the chip rather than running straight through to the bread underneath.

 The build has its own checklist of failure modes against that thin pour.
 Cold chips are the first: gravy poured onto a chip that has stood five minutes at the front of the counter no longer loosens, and the gravy sits on the surface as a slick layer instead of coating, so the bread takes the full weight directly.
 Stale or hard bread is the second: a soft loaf goes one way under hot brown liquid and a denser cob goes another, and the chippy that uses the wrong loaf produces a butty the eater has to fight rather than fold.
 The pour itself is the third.
 A flood drowns the bottom slice and leaves the customer holding a paper full of bread mash; a stingy ladle leaves dry chips with a gravy stripe down one corner and no soak across the rest.
 The half-and-half pour, where some chips get gravy and some are left dry inside the same wrapper, is engineered to keep a few crisp edges alive against the soak.

 The order is short across a Northern chippy counter: "chip butty, gravy," the server already reaching for the ladle.
 Whether the gravy goes over the chips inside the butty, or comes alongside in a small foil pot for the eater to dip the closed butty into, is a real choice in most shops, and Yorkshire and the East Midlands lean toward the dip while Lancashire and Glasgow lean toward the pour.
 "Chips and gravy" without the bread is the open-tray version, eaten with a wooden fork; folding the lot into a buttered slice or a soft cob turns the same order into a one-handed one.
-South of Derby the chip-and-gravy line gets thinner on the menu, replaced by curry sauce as the standard wet pour.
-North of the Trent the gravy is the default.
+The dipping version, where the closed butty meets a separate pot of gravy, is a controlled drier sibling kept crisp longer by the eater rather than by the kitchen.

 Chippy gravy and the Bisto tin